The effects of video games on the visual mind --

 More information

-To learn more about the effects of action video games on visual attention and reading ability, see my article "Do video games cause - or cure - attention problems in children?"
+To learn more about the effects of action video games on visual attention and reading ability, see my article “Video games and attention”

 For a discussion of the negative effects of video games, see this article about video game violence.